-How to Bike Across San Francisco’s Golden Gate Bridge
+A Local’s Guide to Biking Across San Francisco’s Golden Gate Bridge

 Odds are, if your’e reading this, you’ll need to rent a bike for this little adventure.
 These are my recommendations for bike rentals for going across the Golden Gate Bridge:

-• Blazing Saddles - Blazing Saddles is one of the most popular bike rental companies in San Francisco, offering rentals and bike tours.
-However, you will have to bike a few (mostly flat) miles along the bay from their Fishermen’s Wharf location to get to the bridge.
+• Blazing Saddles - Blazing Saddles is the most popular options for visitors, offering rentals and bike tours starting from their Fishermen’s Wharf location.
 A basic bike rental starts at $40 per day.

-• Bay Wheels - Owned by Lyft, you can find Bay Wheels stations all over the city, including a few in the Golden-Gate adjacent neighborhood of the Presidio.
-However, there are no stations to return them in Sausalito, so if you rent one of these, be prepared to bike back across the bridge to return it.
-It’s generally a better option if you’re just biking across and back (without going into Sausalito).
+• Bay Wheels - Bay Wheels (owned by Lyft) are all over the city, but there are no stations to return them in Sausalito.
+I’d only recommend this option if you just plan to cross the bridge and back (without going into Sausalito).
 Prices vary.

-The Golden Gate Bridge is 2.1 miles long and it while it only takes about 15-25 minutes to bike across the bridge itself, depending on how strong of a cyclist you are, you’ll also want to budget in time for getting to the bridge, and having a little bit of fun after you’ve crossed.
-Most areas of the city will take from 20-45 minutes to reach the bridge.
-Once across, bike about another 10-15 minutes downhill to reach Sausalito or challenge yourself by spending 30-45 minutes biking up Hawk Hill (to the left of the bridge) for some of the best views of the city.
+Plan to spend about 2-3 hours biking the 8.5 miles from Fisherman’s Wharf across the Golden Gate Bridge and to the Sausalito Ferry (the most popular route).
+While the bridge itself is only 2.1 miles long and takes about ~20 minutes to cross, you’ll want to account for getting to the bridge and exploring Marin.
+Once across, you can bike another 10-15 minutes downhill to Sausalito or challenge yourself by spending 30-45 minutes biking up Hawk Hill (to the left of the bridge) for some of the best views of the city.

-If you want to avoid the crowds on the Golden Gate Bridge, go early in the morning, around 8 or 9am, or on a weekday.
+If you want to avoid the crowds on the Golden Gate Bridge, go in the morning, around 8 or 9am, or on a weekday.
 Especially in the summer and early fall, the bridge starts to get more crowded around 10 or 11am.
+It’ll also be less windy.
+Although there’s always some windy on the bridge, the winds tend to pick up after noon.

 Both the west and east side of the Golden Gate Bridge have bike paths, but only one side is open to cyclists at a time.
 The west side of the bridge (left side if you’re coming from San Francisco) is open to cyclists after 3pm on Fridays and all day on weekends.
 This path is open to cyclists only.